Stainless Games

-Stainless Games is an independent British video game developer based in Newport, Isle of Wight, that is best known for the creation of the Carmageddon franchise.
+Stainless Games is an independent British video game developer based in Newport, Isle of Wight, best known for the creation of the Carmageddon franchise.

 History

-Originally named Stainless Software, the company was founded in August 1994 by lead programmer Patrick Buckland and design director Neil Barnden.
+Originally named Stainless Software, the company was founded in 1993 and incorporated in August 1994 by lead programmer Patrick Buckland and design director Neil Barnden.
 It was originally located in "The Cottage" on the Isle of Wight.

 Buckland was the lead programmer on Carmageddon and Carmageddon II: Carpocalypse Now and Barnden was the lead artist on both.
 Before Stainless Games, Buckland was a freelance programmer and Barnden was a senior designer at Conran and The Body Shop.

 Starting with sub-contracted 3D engine work for Argonaut Games, and developing medical multimedia titles for the Times-Mirror Company, the company went on to develop what later became Carmageddon for SCi.
 This was launched amidst much controversy over its violent content in 1997 but received high review scores thanks to its compelling gameplay and many ground-breaking features (including a fully featured physics engine - a world-first for video games).
 Stainless released a sequel, Carmageddon II in 1998.
 Subsequent versions of the franchise (Carmageddon TDR 2000) were contracted by SCi to other developers and Stainless Games had no involvement.

 In 2006, Stainless was sub-contracted by Blitz Games to develop one of their three Burger King games, PocketBike Racer.
-The company has subsequently developed in the console download field, having eleven titles released or soon to be released on XBLA, plus two titles on PSN (PS3).
+The company has subsequently developed in the console download field, with eleven titles released or soon to be released on XBLA, plus two titles on PSN (PS3).
 These include a range of Atari classic titles which have both the original version running under an emulator, and a completely re-written evolved version.
 These were also released on PSP as a single product in December 2007.
 Electronic Arts released the Stainless developed PSP and DS title Scrabble in early 2009.
 For licensing reasons, this was available for the North American market only.